Pot shops lucky to be in business amid competition, advertising rules and THC limits

 But the brothers stuck with it.
 Hell-bent on differentiating themselves from cookie-cutter, chain-owned pot shops with their staid white walls and wood accents, the Kadys splashed their store in ’90s-style highlighter hues and borrowed their store name from a Grateful Dead lyric.

 Customers quickly learned that when it comes to weed, the duo know their stuff.
-They can vividly describe the kind of high their products create and have a near-encyclopedic knowledge of the 4,000 items in their shop — not to mention, many of the 5,000 more out there.
+They can vividly describe the kind of high their products create and have a near-encyclopedic knowledge of the 400 items in their shop — not to mention, many of the thousands more out there.

 Take General Admission’s distillate infused pre-rolls.
 Without even looking at the box, Sean Kady can tell you they’re flavoured with fake terpenes and emit such a strong candy aroma, Charlie Kady calls them “the White Claw of cannabis” in a reference to the popular fruit-flavoured alcoholic seltzers.